rgubarenko/jsrazor/README.md

 # jsRazor: Cutting-Enge Client Templates

 Stupidly simple and unbeatably powerful client-side templating solution.
-Based on central idea that **every possible rendering output can be achieved by only TWO functional primitives**.
+Based on idea that **every possible rendering output can be achieved by only TWO functional primitives**.
 These primitives are:
 - **repeat** - repeats geheric fragment
 - **toggle** - shows or hides generic fragment

 Combine these two in any configuration and get your desired output - that's all. jsRazor simplifies client-side templating to the maximum possible level.

+Why choose jsRazor:
+- A way more flexible than any MVC, compiled template, or DOM solution
-- Tiny, about 100 lines of code in total, trivial and intuitive
+- Tiny, 100 lines of code in total, trivial and intuitive usage
 - Super fast, string template processing, no DOM, no JS compilation
+- Separation of HTML template from JavaScript code
 - Absolutely generic output, no limitation at all

 ## Usage